dennyhalim/cfg/linux/www/php/honeypot/README.md

 edit and replace with your email address

-fake contact form. add (tiny/hidden) links to this php in all your webpages footer to fish for bots.
+fake contact form.

     curl -o contactsus.php https://raw.githubusercontent.com/dennyhalim/cfg/refs/heads/master/linux/www/php/honeypot/fake-contact.php

+add (tiny/hidden) links to this php in all your webpages footer to fish for bots.

+    <a hidden href="/contactsus.php" style="display: none;">.</a>

 nginx server, add this one line to your server config then reload